davidgriffo/restServices/README.md

 # restServices
 RestTraining

-These files are purly for traing purpuses
+These files are purlly for traing Porpoise's